Microsoft NZ targets local government with Office 365

 Russell Craig, Microsoft NZ national technology officer, says information provided will be of great assistance to the wide range of government organisations that are currently evaluating Office 365.

-“Office 365 offers world-leading security and privacy protections for our customers, and its delivery from our Australian Azure data centre facilities alleviates any concerns they may have had about data sovereignty.
+“Office 365 offers world-leading security and privacy protections for our customers, and its delivery from our Australian Azure data center facilities alleviates any concerns they may have had about data sovereignty.

 “To the best of our knowledge, Microsoft is the only vendor of cloud-based productivity solutions to have published such a comprehensive, detailed set of responses to the questions the GCIO has set out," Craig says.